zammad/zammad-org/src/en/tutorials/webserver-config.md

 Locate any `ServerName` directive and adjust `example.com` to the domain of your Zammad instance.

-Now you'll need to adjust the path and file names for your ssl certificates you obtained.
+Now you'll need to adjust the path and file names for your SSL certificates you obtained.
 Adjust the following directives to match your setup:

-- `SSLCertificateFile` (your ssl certificate)
+- `SSLCertificateFile` (your SSL certificate)
-- `SSLCertificateKeyFile`(the certificates private key)
+- `SSLCertificateKeyFile`(the certificate's private key)
 - `SSLCertificateChainFile` (the public CA certificate)

 If you don't have a `dhparam.pem` file yet, you can easily adapt the example